All Collections

 Repeat this process for each day and instance that a manual allowance is needed.

-If you have any questions regarding the above including how to implement these changes, please contact our support team via live chat or email (support@tanda.co).
+If you have any questions regarding the above, please contact our support team via live chat or email (support@tanda.co).

 For further information on this Award please see Professional Employees Award 2020.